josephg/egwalker-paper/reg-text.typ

   After applying and retreating $b$ this record has $s_p = mono("Ins")$ and $s_e = mono("Del")$ in any case.
   We next apply $a$, which by assumption inserts a record into the internal state at a later position than $b$'s record.
   If we had $s_e = mono("Del")$ before applying $b$, the process of applying and retreating $b$ did not change the internal state, so the transformed operation for $a$ is the same as if $b$ had not been applied, which is consistent with the fact that $b$ was transformed into a no-op.
-  If we had $s_e = mono("Ins")$ before applying $b$, $b$'s record is counted when mapping $a$'s index to an internal record position, but not counted when mapping the internal record back to a transformed index, resulting in $a$'s transformed index being one less than it would have been without earlier applying $b$, as required given that $b$ has deleted an earlier character.
+  If we had $s_e = mono("Ins")$ before applying $b$, $b$'s record is counted when mapping $a$'s index to an internal record position, but not counted when mapping the internal record back to a transformed index, resulting in $a$'s transformed index being one less than it would have been without earlier applying $b$ (by @lemma-prepare-state), as required given that $b$ has deleted an earlier character.
   On the other hand, if we replay $a$ before $b$, the record inserted by $a$ appears after $b$'s record in the internal state, so the transformation of $b$ is not affected by $a$, and the transformed operations converge.
 ]